lduncan1712/ShortestPolyIntersecting/README.md

 # ShortestPolyIntersecting

-## A Mini-Project To Determine The Shortest LineString That Intersects A Set Of Lines In A 2D Plane If Possible
+## A Mini-Project To Determine The Shortest LineString That Intersects A Set Of Lines In A 2D Plane

 ### NOTE: Geometrically, there are cases of 3+ lines where no solution is possible,